plandes/util/doc/command-line.md

 ### More Actions

-Speaking of the package, perhaps we want to report some information about it.
+We may want to report some information about the package.
 Already we have a way of getting it's version with the `--version` option.
 But we could print out, among other package meta data, the name.
 Since it doesn't seem to fit as a method in our employee tracking class, we'll add a new class to `payroll.py`:
 ```python
 @dataclass
 class PackageReporter(object):